 Google Groups provide a convenient way for your users to communicate with groups of people they frequently contact.
 As a Google Apps administrator, you can create and manage groups for your organization using the Groups control in the Admin console.
-You can also turn the Groups for Business service on to give users access to additional features.
+You can also use the Groups for Business service to take advantage of additional features.

 There are two ways to use Groups with Google Apps: